enghwa/MultiRegion-Serverless-Workshop/2_UI/README.md

 ![Add new FB app](images/facebook-add-app2.png)

-Name your App anything you would like, and then click **Create App ID**
+Name your App anything you would like, and then click **Create App ID**.

-Once you have created your App, you will need to select *Settings* -> *Basic* from the left menu:
+Once you have created your App, you will need to select *Settings* -> *Basic* from the left menu.

 <!-- ![FB Select Settings](images/facebook-select-settings.png) -->